What is the need for Docker Compose? #

 - By using

-- These files help you manage variables like port numbers, image names, volumes, or environment modes.
+.envfiles, you can separate environment-specific configurations from your maindocker-compose.yml - These files help you manage variables like port numbers, image names, volumes, or environment modes.

 - Define and manage environment variables that are used within your

-file - Docker Compose automatically loads a
+docker-compose.ymlfile - Docker Compose automatically loads a

-file located in the same directory as yourdocker-compose.yml
+.envfile located in the same directory as yourdocker-compose.yml

-1) Base Configuration (docker-compose.yml
+1) Base Configuration (docker-compose.yml):

 services: